tendo14/nand-gate/README.md

   Fig. 2: Waveform obtained after transient analysis
 </p>

 # Netlist of the Circuit:

 Refer to the netlist of the NAND gate here: <a href='netlist'>Netlist</a>

+# Observations:
+• We can observe that the waveform given in the Literature review and the final waveform match.</br>

 # Author:
 • Aditya Agarwal, B.Tech(EEE), BITS Pilani KK Birla Goa Campus.